Plebeians: In ancient Rome

 There existed an aristocracy of wealthy families in the regal period, but "a clear-cut distinction of birth does not seem to have become important before the foundation of the Republic".
 The literary sources hold that in the early Republic, plebeians were excluded from magistracies, religious colleges, and the Senate.
-Those sources also hold that they were also not permitted to know the laws by which they were governed.
 However, some scholars doubt that patricians monopolised the magistracies of the early republic, as plebeian names appear in the lists of Roman magistrates back to the fifth century BC.
 It is likely that patricians, over the course of the first half of the fifth century, were able to close off high political office from plebeians and exclude plebeians from permanent social integration through marriage.

 Plebeians were enrolled into the curiae and the tribes; they also served in the army and also in army officer roles as tribuni militum.